 - Place the turkey in a microwave-safe dish.

 - Microwave the turkey.
 Be sure to rotate it to allow for even heating.
 The time will vary depending on your microwave (and how much turkey you're reheating).
-Check the microwave manual for recommendations about cook time and power level.
+Check the microwave manual for recommendations about cooking time and power level.

 - University of Tennessee Institute of Agriculture: "Turkey Basics Handling Precooked Dinners"